burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 ## Thanks to
 - loypoll for the full decompilation of the recent Pizza Tower Update
-- krzys_ and UnderminersTeam for the UnderTaleMod and the ability to decompile GameMakerStudio2 games like Undertale and Pizza Tower
+- krzys_h and UnderminersTeam for the UnderTaleMod and the ability to decompile GameMakerStudio2 games like Undertale and Pizza Tower
 - And of course Tour de Pizza for the base game

 ## To certain users